113ll3/Ibmclouddocscli/idt/vscode.md

 For users that are currently deploying apps to Cloud Foundry runtimes on {{site.data.keyword.cloud_notm}}, there's also support for the `cf` set of operations.

-You can get started with CloudFoundry workflows in just a few steps:
+You can get started with Cloud Foundry workflows in just a few steps:
-* Create a new CloudFoundry application
+* Create a new Cloud Foundry application
   * Use the [{{site.data.keyword.cloud_notm}} web console](https://{DomainName}/developer/appservice/starter-kits){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") and download the starter code
-  * Create a new CloudFoundry application manually
+  * Create a new Cloud Foundry application manually
 * Open the project folder locally in the Visual Studio Code editor
 * Use `ibmcloud cf apps` to list all of your applications
 * Use `ibmcloud cf push` to push a build of your application to the Cloud Foundry runtime